fatimaell/fatimaell.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi 👋, Welcome to My Data Science Portfolio!"
+title: "Hi 👋, Welcome to My Portfolio!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-🎓 **Hi, I'm Fatima — Welcome to My Portfolio!**
+🎓 **Hi, I'm Fatima!**
 I’m a recent engineering graduate with a degree in **Applied Mathematics**, specializing in **Data Science**.
 My passion lies in using data to solve complex problems and drive impactful solutions.

 💡 With expertise in machine learning, data analysis, and cloud technologies, I’m eager to take on new   challenges and make data-driven decisions that transform industries.

 🚀 **Why Data Science?**
 Throughout my studies and project,I've discovered the power of data to tell stories and unlock insights.Whether it's optimizing buisness processes,predicting trends,I've discovered the power of data to tell stories and unlock insights.I’m always excited to explore innovative solutions.
-My recent projects include **energy management optimization** and **employee absenteeism analysis** using advanced machine learning algorithms.

 🔍 **What Can You Explore Here?**
 - My hands-on **projects** using Python, SQL, and cloud platforms
 - Insights from my experience with **machine learning** and **data engineering**
-- My continuous learning journey, including **Power BI** and **large language models (LLMs)**
+- My continuous learning journey, including **large language models (LLMs)**